TheDataCleaner0/Web-Scraping-Using-Python/README.md

 * make_subplots (from plotly.subplots): Enables the creation of subplots within a single figure, ideal for displaying multiple related financial metrics simultaneously.

 ## Project Steps
-The project workflow is structured into the following key steps:

 ### Step 1: Extract Stock Data from Yahoo Finance
 This step involves using the yfinance library to programmatically fetch historical stock data for a specified ticker symbol.
 This data typically includes opening price, closing price, high, low, and volume over a defined period.